-Quetiapine tablets can cause serious side effects, including:
+Quetiapine extended-release tablet can cause serious side effects, including:

-- See "What is the most important information I should know about quetiapine tablets?" - stroke that can lead to death can happen in elderly people with dementia who take medicines like quetiapine tablets - neuroleptic malignant syndrome (NMS).
-NMS is a rare but very serious condition that can happen in people who take antipsychotic medicines, including quetiapine tablets.
+See "What is the most important information I should know about quetiapine extended-release tablet?"

+- stroke that can lead to death can happen in elderly people with dementia who take medicines like quetiapine extended-release tablet - neuroleptic malignant syndrome (NMS).
+NMS is a rare but very serious condition that can happen in people who take antipsychotic medicines, including quetiapine extended-release tablet.
 NMS can cause death and must be treated in a hospital.
-Call your healthcare provider right away if you become severely ill and have some or all of these symptoms: - o high fever - o excessive sweating - o rigid muscles - o confusion - o changes in your breathing, heartbeat, and blood pressure - falls can happen in some people who take quetiapine tablets.
+Call your healthcare provider right away if you become severely ill and have some or all of these symptoms: - o high fever - excessive sweating - o rigid muscles - o confusion - o changes in your breathing, heartbeat, and blood pressure - falls can happen in some people who take quetiapine extended-release tablet.
 These falls may cause serious injuries. - high blood sugar (hyperglycemia).
 High blood sugar can happen if you have diabetes already or if you have never had diabetes.
 High blood sugar could lead to: - o build up of acid in your blood due to ketones (ketoacidosis) - o coma - o death

-Increases in blood sugar can happen in some people who take quetiapine tablets.
+Increases in blood sugar can happen in some people who take quetiapine extended-release tablet.
 Extremely high blood sugar can lead to coma or death.
-If you have diabetes or risk factors for diabetes (such as being overweight or a family history of diabetes) your healthcare provider should check your blood sugar before you start quetiapine tablets and during therapy.
+If you have diabetes or risk factors for diabetes (such as being overweight or a family history of diabetes) your healthcare provider should check your blood sugar before you start quetiapine extended-release tablet and during therapy.

-Call your healthcare provider if you have any of these symptoms of high blood sugar (hyperglycemia) while taking quetiapine tablets:
+Call your healthcare provider if you have any of these symptoms of high blood sugar (hyperglycemia) while taking quetiapine extended-release tablet: